 State False Claims Act Reviews

-The OIG, in consultation with the Attorney General, determines whether States have false claims acts that qualify for an incentive under section 1909 of the Social Security Act.
+The Office of Inspector General (OIG), in consultation with the Attorney General, determines whether States have false claims acts that qualify for an incentive under section 1909 of the Social Security Act.
 Those States deemed to have qualifying laws receive a 10-percentage-point increase in their share of any amounts recovered under such laws.

 To qualify for the financial incentive, a State's false claims act must: